satoru-hara/02_NAW/README.md

 - Each folder contains a README explaining its purpose
 - Each book folder includes a PDF (full text)
 - Numbering ensures clarity, order, and reproducibility
-- The Kinetic Fitness Series is organized strictly by book units, not by layers or modules
+- NAW is organized strictly by book units, not by layers or modules

 ------------------------------------------------------------

-Purpose of the Kinetic Fitness Series
+Purpose of NAW

-The Kinetic Fitness Series defines the physical foundation of human capability.
+NAW defines the architecture of human work.
-It establishes the movement principles that support higher-level systems such as NAW (work architecture) and HNS (human and civilization structure).
+It explains how humans think, act, and execute tasks in a structured and reproducible way.

-This section is designed to be practical, applicable, and directly connected to real human movement.
+This system forms the bridge between physical capability (KFW) and the broader human-civilization structure (HNS), making it the central operational layer of the entire framework.